The Ligo-Ligo cross correlation for the detection of relic scalar gravitational waves: A review of the frequency-dependent response function

 where

-A good way to analyse variations in the proper distance (time) is by means of {}``bouncing photons'' (see \cite{key-13,key-25} and figure 1).

-In this Section, a photon which propagates in the $u$ axis is considered, but, in next Section, the analysis will be almost the same for a photon which propagates in the $v$ axis.

-Putting the origin of the coordinate system in the beam splitter of the interferometer and using eq. (\ref{eq: du}), the unperturbed coordinates for the beam-splitter and the mirror are $u_{b}=0$ and $u_{m}=L$.
-Thus, the unperturbed propagation time between the two masses is
+We start with a photon which propagates in the $u$ axis.
+The analysis is almost the same for a photon which propagates in the $v$ axis.
+By putting the origin of the coordinate system in the beam splitter of the interferometer and using eq. (\ref{eq: du}), the unperturbed coordinates of the beam-splitter and of the mirror are $u_{b}=0$ and $u_{m}=L$.
+The unperturbed propagation time between the two masses is

 From eq. (\ref{eq: du}) the displacements of the two masses under the influence of the SGW are

 and